 As editors save their changes to stories in the layout, the system keeps everyone else who's working on the publication up to date with their revisions.
 Since InCopy users are working in the live layout file, they can "write to fit" (or edit to fit) from the start, dramatically reducing the number of proofing rounds required.

 A cross-platform solution

-InCopy for Windows flawlessly opens InDesign files created on macOS and vice versa.
+InCopy CS6 for Windows\ flawlessly opens InDesign CS6lfiles created on a Mac and vice versa.

 A powerful tool for editors